keithaumiller/unicorninvesting/.github/instructions/unicorninvesting.instructions.md

 - **Create README.md files** for new directories or components
 - Include comprehensive information about functionality, usage, and architecture
 - Keep documentation current and accurate
+- Always read the readme file in any directory before making changes
+- Always update the readme file in any directory after making changes

 #### **2. Commit Messages (Action Reporting)**
 - **Use detailed commit messages** for after-action reporting